There are posts surfacing featuring The Simpsons predictions for Trump’s death. So, let’s explore these 2020 claims and get them explained.

-Just recently, a number of people were quick to argue that a TV show on Netflix – My Secret Terrius – predicted the coronavirus.
+Earlier this year, a number of people were quick to argue that a TV show on Netflix – My Secret Terrius – predicted the coronavirus.
 This and many others were swiftly debunked but it didn’t stop some from still believing the claims.

 Many films and TV shows have been held up by theorists for predicting a wealth of things, but if any title has attracted the most, it has to be a certain animated sitcom.

 Matt Groening’s hit show has been on screens since way back in 1989 and since then audiences have been flocking to Springfield for heart and humour.